 I’ve always wanted to be an engineer, at the age of 13 I was making all kinds of contraptions at my dad’s welding workshop.
-My career really started when I joined Mars on an advance modern apprenticeship when I was 18.
+My career really started when I joined Mars on an advanced modern apprenticeship when I was 18.
 I found that learning about the components and their failure modes was the thing that really excites and interested me.
-I held several roles in the business after my apprenticeship including engineering planner, operational shift manager and an area engineering manager, and these roles allowed me a great understanding of the organizational and systematic principles in asset management.
-The thing I enjoy the most about asset management is taking component level problems and determining the physical, human and latent root causes and understanding how these can be improved by the systems and strategies currently in place.
+I held several roles in the business after my apprenticeship including engineering planner, operational shift manager, and an area engineering manager, and these roles allowed me a great understanding of the organizational and systematic principles in asset management.
+The thing I enjoy the most about asset management is taking component level problems and determining the physical, human, and latent root causes and understanding how these can be improved by the systems and strategies currently in place.

 What lessons did you learn while you were earning your master’s degree from the University of Manchester that you find most valuable today?

 There were some study units where the theory that I researched I also used at least weekly if not daily.
 The key elements were the asset management and maintenance strategy modules, there was a moment of clarity during the assignment and research, where the principles of a strategic process for asset management fell into place for me.
-For example, most reliability engineers and asset managers know of the tools required for good asset management, like criticality studies, FMEA, CBM, PPM, lubrication schedules, CMMS systems, MRO spares, etc. But it is the sequence of events, the communication pathways, the system requirements and the organizational set up that really allow the jigsaw to be put together and the benefits be gained.
-Another element I found key was design for reliability and asset management as I studied methodologies like FMEA and Decision-making grids that I now use frequently in my role.
+For example, most reliability engineers and asset managers know of the tools required for good asset management, like criticality studies, FMEA, CBM, PPM, lubrication schedules, CMMS systems, MRO spares, etc. But it is the sequence of events, the communication pathways, the system requirements, and the organizational set up that really allow the jigsaw to be put together and the benefits to be gained.
+Another element I found the key was design for reliability and asset management as I studied methodologies like FMEA and Decision-making grids that I now use frequently in my role.

 How did your relationship with Weetabix, the UK’s #1 cereal brand begin?

-Weetabix had a vision of moving from a reactive maintenance culture to a predictive one in order to reduce failures as there was increasing production pressures at the time.
+Weetabix had a vision of moving from a reactive maintenance culture to a predictive one in order to reduce failures as there were increasing production pressures at the time.
 We (53North Group) won a tender to become their asset care partner based mainly on our hybrid approach.
 When we partner with a company, we develop a relationship where we hand over knowledge to enable our partners to carry out 90% of the care plans themselves and we work with internal technicians to ensure historic knowledge is not missed.
 Our partner receives a fully developed risk-based asset care plan that can be carried out 90% internally with increased internal knowledge and we have developed a long-lasting asset care partner, making it truly a symbiotic relationship.

 What were some of the largest opportunities you faced when 53North was employed to improve asset care at Weetabix?